 What do you think of my new planter?
 It is made of cast iron and in its previous life I think it must have been the base of a small wood stove.

 I found it last fall almost buried in the soil near where there used to be an old mill, and my first thought when I saw the short curved legs and the interesting shape was what an unusual sempervivum planter it would make.
-We did some digging and saw it was all in one piece… my husband sanded it off and drilled several drainage holes in the bottom of the tray.
+I did some digging and saw it was all in one piece… I sanded it off and drilled several drainage holes in the bottom of the tray.
 I spray painted it a matte black and yesterday I filled it with some of the smaller sempervivums.
 Now it needs a steady rain to wash off some of the soil that doesn’t want to come off the edges of the cast iron, but I am pleased with how my new little planter looks.

 I’m hoping to transfer most of my sempervivums to planters this year.
 We’ve had so many problems with deer eating the sempervivums during the winter months, and it would just be easier if I could move them out of their reach.